This list of the best network marketing tips & tricks in the industry will help you achieve success faster.

 What type of compensation plan is it?… Yes my friend, there is more than one type of network marketing compensation plan.

-Part of the problem with network marketing though, IS that it’s so efficient and so inexpensive to get started.
+This is part of the problem with network marketing though.
+It’s almost too efficient and too inexpensive to get started.

 These things were simply hacks to position our minds in the right mental and psychological states for success.